Every winter for the past three decades, Icehotel in Sweden has reinvented itself as a new hotel and art exhibition made of ice and snow.

-In the small, Arctic village of Jukkasjärvi, Sweden, there's a hotel that's so chill, it's made completely from ice.
+In the small Arctic village of Jukkasjärvi, Sweden, there's a hotel that's so cool, it's completely made out of ice and snow.

 Humble Beginnings Of The Ice Hotel

 In 1989, river rafter Yngve Bergqvist invited some ice sculptors to Torne River to lead an art workshop.
 Before long, they opened an igloo called Arctic Hall as an art gallery — with art made out of of ice and snow.
 On a particularly cold night, one adventurous group of visitors asked if they could stay overnight in the igloo.

 They got the okay — and the next day, they had so many good things to say about their experience that Bergqvist decided that a hotel made of ice would be a successful tourist attraction.

 And so the hospitality hotspot, just north of the Arctic Circle, was born.
 Evolving from a relatively small igloo, the Icehotel has now become an elaborate resort composed of 55 rooms, a bar, a chapel, and a theater.

 Now, the Icehotel hosts 70 weddings a year and is a popular place for viewing the magnificent northern lights.

 Expect it to be cold, but not that cold.
 The hotel keeps the temperatures approximately 23 degrees Fahrenheit within the rooms.
 Warm rooms are also available year-round for guests who need a break from the cold.
 Simmering hot saunas are an added bonus.

 If you choose to stay in a cold room, you'll be sleeping on a bed of ice, but reindeer hides and an insulated sleeping bag will keep you wrapped in warmth.
 For a nightcap, you can take a stroll down to the Icebar, where bar patrons huddle in heavy coats.
 Order a drink, and it will arrive in a glass made of ice.
 What more would you expect from an ice hotel?